City : Motivation, Health and Wellbeing Academy : 10 Negative Habits to Avoid

 Tell your family, friends, or a careers advisor what you are doing, they're there to help you but they can only do that if you talk to them.

 You will get more done and enjoy job hunting a lot more if you have support.
 Check out floor three for ideas as to where you can get help!

 Wasting time is one of the most common things that stops people doing things they need to do.

 Spending 45 minutes on Facebook and 15 on a job board does not mean you’ve done an hour of job hunting!

-You have to be strict with yourself.
-If your timetable says write a job application for an hour then do just that for an hour, you can check emails and Facebook and twitter in your breaks.
+You have to be strict with yourself - if your timetable says work on your job application for an hour then do just that for an hour, you can check social media in your breaks.

 WikiHow actually have some really good advice on how to stop wasting time!